sirkostya009/go-novapost/README.md

 }
 ```

 You can also customize your client by passing options to it.
-Note, however, that none of them are required, with
+Note, however, that none of them are required, with client
-client defaulting to JSON and no timeout.
+defaulting to XML and a new `http.Client` instance.

 ```go
 c := np.NewClient(os.Getenv("NOVA_POST_API_KEY"),